ece362-purdue/f2022-public-labs/lab-06/lab_06.md

 - Because we are setting alternate functions in these pins, the AFRH (AFR[1]) should be reading the alternate function that can be used for these pins.
 These can be found in the STM32F0 datasheet, not the family reference manual.
 - Are you turning on the SPI2 RCC clock?
 Every peripheral in the STM32F0 has a clock associated with it in the RCC.
 Assume that these peripherals will not work unless you turn their clock on.
 - Are you turning off the SPE bit before configuration and turning it back on after?
 - Are your CR1 and CR2 registers coming out to expected values?
 Make sure to put a breakpoint after your code, run the debugger to that breakpoint, and check the values in those registers.
-CR1 initializes to 0x0700 and CR2 initializes to 0x0000, so most of the things that are turned on are bits that you turn on in your code.
-If they are coming out different than what you expext, check through your code to make sure you are correctly setting and clearing bits.
+CR1 initializes to 0x0000 and CR2 initializes to 0x0700, so most of the things that are turned on are bits that you turn on in your code.
+If they are coming out different than what you expect, check through your code to make sure you are correctly setting and clearing bits.

 ## 4: Trigger DMA with SPI_TX (15 points)